Hospitality struggles with staffing gaps.

 “We are currently seeing a sharp increase in inquiries, particularly in the hospitality sector,” says Garry Levin, managing director of executive search firm LHC International.
 “The industry is now feeling the effects of the fact that a large percentage of the hotel staff had to change careers last year and change industries due to the closures.
 Now that hotels can return to normal operations, it is important to close the staffing gap.
 Those who have not managed to maintain contact with interesting candidates in recent months are now particularly struggling with a shortage of applicants.”
 The German Hotel and Restaurant Association (DEHOGA) recently reported that around 42 percent of businesses in the hospitality sector were affected by staff transfers to other industries, and 30 percent were still unable to open at the time of the relaxations because they lacked employees**.

-Other industries, while not as affected by the pandemic containment measures as the hospitality sector, are also seeing strong demand for staff.
+Other industries, while not as impacted by the pandemic containment measures as the hospitality sector, are also seeing strong demand for staff.
 “The situation remains urgent in IT and finance,” Levin said.
-“Here, technical and managerial staff continue to be in high demand, especially in cyber security and controlling.
+“Here, technical and managerial staff continue to be in high demand, especially in cybersecurity and controlling.
 In the real estate sector, there is a particular shortage of property managers at the moment.”

 Taking advantage of positive developments in the labor market.